 ─ D.S., Maxton, N.C.

 Drunk driving is reckless and dangerous.
 When a driver chooses to consume alcohol and get behind the wheel, they put themselves and others on the road at risk of severe injury or death.
-When a drunk driver injures someone in Wilmington, they should be held accountable for the harm they cause.
+When a car accident occurs due to a drunk driver injuring someone in Wilmington, they should be held accountable for the harm they cause.